 There are several areas of our business where external bodies exist that can check and verify our work.
 Expert eyes from outside the company can give reassurance and confirmation to customers that we are doing the things we say in our written policies and give guidance to us for future developments and improvements.
 Here are some of the organisations that currently certify some areas of our work.

-Ethical Consumer conduct a review of our Buying history to ensure we are adhering to our written animal testing policies.
-They have full access to our list of ingredients suppliers and all buying records.
-They follow up with our suppliers to verify our written records and to ensure that the supply chain fully understand the requirements of our policy.
-They do this by conducting phone interviews with our suppliers and by doing site visits to them.
+Ethical Consumer have full access to our list of ingredient and packaging suppliers and purchasing history.
+They follow up with our suppliers to verify our written records and to ensure that the supply chain fully understand the requirements of our Non-Animal Testing policy.

 All our products are free of animal slaughter ingredients and Lush runs as a vegetarian company.
 It therefore makes perfect sense to us to register each of our products with the Vegetarian Society, to whom we submit our formulations for them to check and certify as animal free.
 So if you are vegetarian, you can safely buy anything without having to give it a second thought.